avsa242/pcf8563-spin/README.md

 ## Requirements

 P1/SPIN1:
-* 1 extra core/cog for the PASM I2C engine
+* 1 extra core/cog for the PASM I2C engine (none if SPIN I2C engine is used)

 P2/SPIN2:
 * p2-spin-standard-library